superresistant/senko/README.md

 Senko has been tested to work on Linux, macOS, and WSL, with Python version `3.11.13`.

 Pre-requisites:
-- `clang` - on Linux/WSL, a seperate install; on macOS, have the Xcode Developer Tools installed
+- `gcc/clang` - on Linux/WSL, a separate install; on macOS, have the Xcode Command Line Tools installed
 - [`uv`](https://docs.astral.sh/uv/#installation)

 Create a Python virtual environment and activate it